groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly/loadsaveoptions/_index.md

 ```

 Sets a file format to save an assembled document to.
-UNSPECIFIED is the default.
+[FileFormat\#UNSPECIFIED](../../com.groupdocs.assembly/fileformat\#UNSPECIFIED) is the default.

 When the value of this property is not specified, [DocumentAssembler](../../com.groupdocs.assembly/documentassembler) behaves as follows: